Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

 - The other wallet types don't use the LEDGER device for transaction signing and are therefore easier to use.
 However, because your device is connected to the internet, these wallets are more vulnerable to breaches than the Desktop Wallet.
 The wallets handle your private keys in different ways:

-  - The |bw| stores your private keys in the wallet backed up by a secret recovery phrase that you create during setup.
+  - The |bw| stores your private keys in the wallet backed up by a seed phrase that you create during setup.

   - The |mw-gen1| creates and stores your private keys on the phone.
 You must back up the private keys on a file.

-  - The |mw-gen2| Creates and stores your private keys on the phone backed up by a secret recovery phrase that is created during setup.
+  - The |mw-gen2| Creates and stores your private keys on the phone backed up by a seed phrase that is created during setup.

-  - The |cryptox| Creates and stores your private keys on the phone and gives you two options for backing them up: either by generating a secret recovery phrase during setup or by storing a copy of your private keys on a file.
+  - The |cryptox| Creates and stores your private keys on the phone backed up by a seed phrase that is created during setup.

 How to backup a wallet
 ======================